“We are all born for love.

 “Nurture your mind with great thoughts, for you will never go any higher than you think,” he said.

-Delighted by the blossom of the primrose, Disraeli would take Queen Victoria small bouquets.
-After his death, prominent Conservatives formed the "Primrose League," an organization to celebrate the great Prime Minister's principles.
+Delighted by the blossom of the primrose, Disraeli often presented Queen Victoria with small bouquets.
+After his death, prominent Conservatives formed the “Primrose League,” an organization honoring the great prime minister and the ideals he championed.